Extending Application.cfc's Using Mappings and Proxies

 Also in the root directory: Proxy.cfc

-Proxy.cfc has the following code, its essentially empty.
+Proxy.cfc has the following code; it's essentially empty.
 The only thing that the Proxy.cfc does is to extend the Application.cfc that is in the same directory:

 <cfcomponent extends="Application">